balaam/slate/source/index.html.md

 `http://127.0.0.1:8080/execute/`

-> Run this curl command and it will overwrite the `update` loop with one that prints "Hello" to the screen.
+> Run this curl command to overwrite the `update` loop with one that prints "Hello" to the screen.

 ```shell
 curl -XPOST -d 'update = function()